LaMonte Wade Jr Player Props: Giants vs. Orioles

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on LaMonte Wade Jr?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 LaMonte Wade Jr At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 58th, his on-base percentage ranks fifth, and he is 72nd in the league in slugging.
+- Among qualified batters in MLB, he ranks 56th in batting average, fifth in on-base percentage, and 59th in slugging.

-- Wade will look to extend his five-game hitting streak.
-He's batting .316 during his last outings.
+- Wade will look to extend his six-game hitting streak.
+He's batting .316 with one homer in his last outings.

-- In 13 games this season (25.5%), Wade has picked up an RBI, including two games with multiple runs batted in.
+- Wade has driven in a run in 14 games this season (26.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.